rakukanteki/DSA/README.md

 # DSA:
 Data Structure and Algorithms are the building blocks for a software application.
+Depending on the program we need to figure out the efficient data structure tools.

 ## Language used:
 1. C++.